NHSE Workforce Funding for primary care staff in South Yorkshire 25/26

 NHSE provides workforce funding to post-registration healthcare professionals (excluding doctors and dentists) via the METIP (Multi-professional Education & Training Investment Plan.)
 METIP funding is limited and subject to availability and approval.
-In this financial year (24/25) METIP funding is limited to Non-Medical Prescribing training only.

 It has been agreed within the South Yorkshire Education & Training Delivery Group that funding applications from primary care must be logged and authorised by the SY Primary Care Workforce & Training Hub.
 This is to ensure that training is aligned to local priorities and that primary care employers can confirm support for their learners.

-We are currently accepting funding applications from South Yorkshire primary care employers for Non-Medical Prescribing.
-To submit an application please click here: NMP funding application.
+We are currently accepting funding applications from South Yorkshire primary care employers for the following modules:

 The questions and answers below will guide you through the process.